Aimee Semple McPherson: Ministry

-As part of William Durham's Full Gospel Assembly in Chicago, McPherson became known for interpreting glossolalia, translating the words of people speaking in tongues.
-Unable to find fulfillment as a housewife, in 1913, McPherson began evangelizing, holding tent revivals across the Sawdust Trail.
-McPherson quickly amassed a large following, often having to relocate to larger buildings to accommodate growing crowds.
+As part of Durham's Full Gospel Assembly in Chicago, McPherson became known for interpreting tongues, translating the words of people speaking in tongues.
+In 1913 McPherson began evangelizing, holding tent revivals across the sawdust trail.
+McPherson quickly amassed a large following, often relocating to larger buildings to accommodate growing crowds.
 She emulated the enthusiasm of Pentecostal meetings but sought to avoid excesses, in which participants would shout, tremble on the floor, and speak in tongues.
 McPherson set up a separate tent area for such displays of religious fervor, which could be off-putting to larger audiences.

+Evangelist and faith healer Maria Woodworth-Etter greatly influenced McPherson.
+Etter had broken the glass ceiling for popular female preachers, drawing crowds of thousands, and her style influenced the Pentecostal Movement.
+The two met in person on several occasions prior to Etter's death in 1924.

-In 1916, McPherson embarked on a tour of the Southern United States, and again in 1918 with Mildred Kennedy.
+In 1916, McPherson embarked on a tour of the southern United States, and again in 1918 with Mildred Kennedy.
 Standing on the back seat of their convertible, McPherson preached sermons over a megaphone.
 In 1917, she started a magazine, Bridal Call, for which she wrote articles about women's roles in religion; she portrayed the link between Christians and Jesus as a marriage bond.
 Along with taking women's roles seriously, the magazine contributed to transforming Pentecostalism into an ongoing American religious presence.

 In Baltimore in 1919 she was first "discovered" by newspapers after conducting evangelistic services at the Lyric Opera House, where she performed faith-healing demonstrations.
 During these events the crowds in their religious ecstasy were barely kept under control.
 Baltimore became a pivotal point for her early career.

-She was ordained evangelist by the Assemblies of God USA in 1919.
-However, she ended her association with the Assemblies of God USA in 1922.
+She was ordained as an evangelist by the Assemblies of God USA in 1919.
+However, she ended her association with the Assemblies of God in 1922.